 In 2016, the North Coast Land Conservancy (NCLC) acquired the 340-acre Boneyard Ridge on Tillamook Head, creating an unbroken, 3,500-acre corridor of conserved land stretching from the ocean shore to the Necanicum River floodplain between the communities of Seaside and Cannon Beach.
 In June 2022, the Arch Cape Domestic Water Supply District purchased 1,500 acres of forestland adjacent to Oswald West State Park, the NCLC 's Rainforest Reserve and the Cape Falcon Marine Reserve.
-This purchase will permanently protect the source of Arch cape's Cape's drinking water.
-The corridor encompasses an entire watershed, and includes the near-shore ocean, headlands, forested watershed, floodplain , and estuary.
-The corridor also creates a wildlife corridor.
+This purchase will permanently protect the source of Arch Cape's drinking water.
+The corridor, which encompasses an entire watershed, and includes the near-shore ocean, headlands, forested watershed, floodplain, and estuary, will also create a wildlife corridor.